Hardware at Cloudflare (Ep3)

 You can kind of see that after pulling a lot of data centers that the rack density, which also equates to kind of the different profile of what kind of power delivery you can have, be that AC, DC, single phase, three phase, and some variance in between.

-You can see that a lot of these co-locations kind of move up to the 4 to 14 kilowatt range and then taper off on the sides from there.
+You can see that a lot of these co-locations kind of move up to the four to 14 kilowatt range and then taper off on the sides from there.

 I colored the chart on the left side here a little bit.

-So if you kind of take a look at the 4 to 6 kilowatts, I highlighted this one purple.
+So if you kind of take a look at the four to six kilowatts, I highlighted this one purple.

 So I would label this one as kind of the Cloudflare traditional rack density.

-I would say that as the trend has grown to increase rack density with co -location providers due to evolving technologies and higher TDPs, Cloudflare has also as well started to shift its focus to the green section here, which is the 7 to 10 to 11 to 14 kilowatt.
+I would say that as the trend has grown to increase rack density with co-location providers due to evolving technologies and higher TDPs, Cloudflare has also as well started to shift its focus to the green section here, which is the seven to 10 to 11 to 14 kilowatt.

 And as that trend of rack density continues to go up, Cloudflare will also shift its focus to that and then make design decisions around that.